 Seeing the power within Dmitrii, Celia Fortner, leader of the Dracula-woshipping cult With Light, brought Dmitrii into the fold, grooming him to be one of two potential hosts for Dracula's power.
 The only problem was that Dracula's soul had already found a host: Soma Cruz.
 To fix that, Celia had a replica of Dracula's castle built (and populated with demons).
 Secreting Dmitrii (and the other potential host, Dario Bossi) at the castle, Celia lured Soma in there, potentially to his death.

-Dmitrii's first confrontation with Soma early in the youn heroes' exploration of the castle.
+Dmitrii's first confrontation with Soma early in the young heroes' exploration of the castle.
 The two faced off, with Dmitrii boasting of his "rightful" claim to Dracula's power.
 However, his abilities were no where near as strong as Soma's and Dmitrii was handily bested.
-However, despite Soma's attempts to no kill, Dmitrii seemingly dies from the confrontation, leaving Soma confused and conflicted over what just happened.
-Soma absorb's Dmitrii's soul (another confusing detail as Soma didn't think he could absorb human souls), although nothing seems to come of it at the time.
+However, despite Soma's attempts to not kill Dmitrii, the young man seemingly dies from the confrontation, leaving Soma confused and conflicted over what just happened.
+Soma absorbed Dmitrii's soul (another confusing detail as Soma didn't think he could absorb human souls), although nothing seemed to come of it at the time.

-Much later, after SOma confronted, and bestes the other acolyte, Dario, twice, he comes to a confrontation with Celia herself.
+Much later, after Soma confronted, and bested the other acolyte, Dario, twice, he came to a confrontation with Celia herself.
 There, Celia had her own wicked plan.
 Using a doppelganger duplicating the looks and voice of Soma's love, Mina Hakuba, Celia makes it look as thought she intended to kill Mina.
-THis, she hopes, would cause Soma to lose it and turn into Dracula.
-However, thanks to a talisman that Mina had given Soma earlier, and a little well-timed assistance from Alucard, Soma resists the lure of Dracula's evil and remains a good soul.
+This, she hoped, would cause Soma to lose it and turn into Dracula.
+However, thanks to a talisman that Mina had given Soma earlier, and a little well-timed assistance from Alucard, Soma resisted the lure of Dracula's evil and remains a good soul.